Man shot during argument over Slim Jim at gas station

-HOUSTON, Texas (KTRK) --Witnesses say a man was shot in the leg by a gas station owner after an argument over a Slim Jim beef stick in north Houston.
+HOUSTON, Texas (KTRK) --Houston police have taken a gas store owner in for questioning after witnesses say he shot a customer after an argument over a Slim Jim beef stick in north Houston.

 The owner is currently talking to investigators.
 There's no word if he will face charges.